CollabIP/Tethr.AudioBroker.CPP.SDK/Tethr.AudioBroker/ReadMe.txt

 Todo: Implement/Review Exception Handling and/or status code responses to callers
 Todo: Add logging and logger injection.
 Todo: Add Async Methods - I'm not sure if POCO has this today.
-C++ REST SDK may be the best option, but will required C++11 support
+C++ REST SDK may be the best option, but will required C++11 support, but POCO has Tasks (equivalent?)

 Todo: Unit Tests!

 /////////////////////////////////////////////////////////////////////////////